jeffreyadams/atlasofliegroups-docs/README.md

 git commit -m $SOMETEXT
 git push origin gh-pages
 ```
 -------------------------------------------------------------------
 12/20/2021

 Instructions on editing the documentation site

-edit rst pages in this directory
+edit rst pages in your local directory, probably atlasofliegroups-docs.

 run sphinx-build, something like this is recommended (to update a single or small number of pages):

 [Note the single dot!]
 sphinx-build  -b html -d ../atlasofliegroups-docs-gh-pages/doctrees   . ../atlasofliegroups-docs-gh-pages linux_installation.rst

+If you give the command without the last argument it will update everything, which is slow.

+Do git add/git commit/git push origin master (to update the rst files on github).
+Then

 cd to ../atlasofliegroups-docs-gh-pages

-git add (changes files)
+git add [list of changed files]
 git commit
 git push origin gh-pages

 to push the html pages to github

-You can view these changes in a browser by goingi to the local file ../atlasofliegroups-docs-gh-pages/index.html
+You can view these changes in a browser by going to the local file ../atlasofliegroups-docs-gh-pages/index.html

 then on the atlas server, in

-/var/www/html/software/documentation/atlasofliegroups-docs#
+/var/www/html/software/documentation/atlasofliegroups-docs

 do git pull gh-pages